-Tuition for the 2013-2014 academic year is $915 per quarter hour (beginning fall 2013).
-The only other required fee is a technology fee of $4 per quarter hour.
+Tuition for the 2014-2015 academic year is $946 per quarter hour (beginning fall 2014).
+Other required fees may apply.
 Tuition increases are normally announced in the early spring and are effective beginning in the fall quarter.
 Tuition for online students is the same as for students who attend class in person.

 The University also accepts tuition payment plans.
 The plans allow for monthly payments spread over the academic year to assist in budgeting.
 Information is available on the Bursar's website.

 Employer Reimbursed Payment

 The Employer Reimbursed Payment option is available to students whose employers require course completion prior to reimbursing the student for incurred tuition and fees.
 This option allows the student to defer the employer reimbursed portion of tuition and fees until after the conclusion of the academic term.

 The Employer Reimbursement Payment Agreement must be completed once per year and whenever a change in an employer's educational benefit policy or employee's status occurs.
 The agreement must be signed by the employer and the student and submitted to the Bursar's Office by the tuition payment due date.